Want to make a difference in the world? Want to create lasting friendships?

-The 2018 ISC will take place July 8-July 15 in New Hampshire, at a college campus located in the forest, for an authentic summer camp experience.
+The 2020 ISC will take place July 12-19th New York, at WYA headquarters and different venues in the city.
 Guided by our dynamic team of staff and counselors, campers will take part in an intensive formation process as well as fun and lively outdoor excursions throughout the week.

 Camper Application Process

 All potential campers must complete the ISC application available on the “Application” tab.